roncsak/getRunnerToken/README.md

 every repository of the given organization can utilize the runner.
 This action acquires a registration token based on the scope of your Personal Access Token (PAT).
 If your PAT have scopes of both `repo` and `admin:org`, this action will provide a registration token that can be used for organization level registration.
+However, if the repository does not belongs to an organization it will never acquire an organization level token.
 You have to place your PAT to GitHub Secrets of your repository.
 In case you want to specify the scope for some reason, you can do it by providing the `scope` in the action.

 (One could ask the question: Is it possible to use this with `secrets.GITHUB_TOKEN`?
 Unfortunately it is not possible! `GITHUB_TOKEN` has repository level scope, so it can't be used to create organization level runner